dotCMS/dotcms-block-editor/README.md

 The playground automatically updates until the command is terminated, either through closing the terminal or using the standard break command keys — `^C`, `Ctrl+C`, etc.

-When you're satisfied with the output, then rebuild your JS file and re-upload according to the above sections.
+When you're satisfied with the output, then you can rebuild your JS file and re-upload according to the above sections.

 ## FAQ